Your Reliable Rigid PCB Manufacturer in China

 You can adopt other inspection methods for more detailed inspection, and it is better to take the help of a professional QC test company for that purpose.

-Rigid PCB price depends on multiple factors.
-With bellow factors you will be able to determine the cost of rigid PCB:
+The actual price depends on multiple factors.
+With the factors listed here you will be able to determine the cost of rigid PCB:

 - Size of the PCB – Larger size will cost more.